 How to Save Pictures as JPEG Instead of HEIC on the iPhone

-Starting with iOS 11 and continuing in iOS 12, Apple switched the default camera formats for photos and videos to new “high efficiency” standards.
+Starting with iOS 11 and continuing on to iOS 13, Apple switched the default camera formats for photos and videos to High-Efficiency Image File Format (HEIF) for images and sequences of images.
 For photos, that meant using HEIC files instead of JPEG, and the default for videos is now HEVC instead of H264.

 There are ways to export existing HEIC and HEVC files to their JPEG and H264 counterparts, but if you frequently send lots of photos and videos shot on your iPhone to friends and family who don’t have recent Apple products, you may want to switch your iPhone camera back to the older, more compatible formats.
 Doing so will still give you great quality images and videos that can be easily shared with anyone, but they will take up a bit more storage space.